Nutrition and eating disorders — Health - Breaking Latest News

-Donini: “Organized by our department to compare experts on a topic which, unfortunately, is becoming increasingly important”
+Donini: “Organised by our department to compare experts on a topic which, unfortunately, is becoming increasingly important”

 Three days to take stock of DNA.
 In 2021 in Emilia-Romagna over 2,000 patients taken care of, between mental health centers and childhood and adolescent neuropsychiatry